The notcat notification server

 Because notcat isn't a graphical application, certain things like icons and images are unlikely to ever be supported in a real way.

-Sound is also pretty unlikely.
+Sound is also unlikely.

 -